vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/03_THE_FIRST_ORDEAL.md

 told heavily on their health, Mr. Tilak losing as much as 24 lbs. in weight.
 But they never complained ,
-Only one thing troubled them ; time hung heavily upon them and they even envied those of their fellow- prisoners who had been sentenced to rigorous imprisonment.
+Only one thing troubled them ; time hung heavily upon them and they even envied those of their fellow###prisoners who had been sentenced to rigorous imprisonment.
 Wearied of inaction, they sent in an application to the General Superintendent of gaols for some sort of work and were glad to find that he was kind enough to place books and writing materials at their disposal.